 11-04-1925 – 04-17-2016 Doris Roberts – Born in St. Louis, Missouri.
 She was an American actress.
 During her acting career she received five Emmy Awards and a Screen Actors Guild award.
 She is best remembered for her role as Marie on the sitcom Everybody Loves Raymond (1996-2005).
 She was a long time supporter of LGBT rights.
 In an interview with the Huffington Post Live, she said, “I’m not gay, I’m Jewish.
 It’s the same thing. “ Roberts related her persecution as a Jew to the persecution that gay people feel.
 She was the chair of the Children Affected by AIDS Foundation.
 Roberts was also an animal rights advocate.

 11-04-1877 – 11-1938 Isabelle McClung – Born into a wealthy Pittsburg, Pennsylvania family.
-She was one of the greatest loves of Willa Cather.
+She was one of Willa Cather’s greatest loves.
 From 1899 until Isabelle’s death in 1938, they were sometimes lovers, always devoted friends.
 Around 1901, Cather moved into the home of Isabelle (she was in her late teens and lived with her parents).
 The two women shared a bedroom and were inseparable at dinner parties.
 They traveled to Europe and out West together.
 When Cather moved to New York in 1906, Isabelle’s father forbade her from going.
 Although Cather had other relationships with women throughout her life, Isabelle was perhaps her true love.
 Late in her life, Cather said that “all my books were written for Isabelle.”

 11-04-1896 – 06-04-1967 J.R.
-Ackerly – Born in London, England.
-He was a British writer, editor and playwright, born Joseph Randolph Ackerly in Herne Hill.
+Ackerly (Joseph Randolph Ackerly) – Born in London, England.
+He was a British writer, editor, and playwright.
 He started with the BBC in 1927, the year it was founded.
 Ackerly was promoted to literary editor of The Listener, its weekly magazine, where he served for more than two decades.
 He published many emerging poets and writers who became influential in Great Britain.
 Ackerly was openly gay, a rarity in his time, when homosexuality was forbidden by law and socially ostracized.
 His memoir tells what it was like for a gay man of his generation.

 11-04-1912 – 11-08-1991 Frances Faye – Born in Brooklyn, New York.
 She was an American cabaret and show tune singer and pianist.
 She was second cousin of actor Danny Kaye.
 Faye recorded about a dozen albums for many different record labels, including Capitol Records, Imperial Records, and jazz labels Verve Records, and Bethlehem Records.
 In the late 1950s, Teri Shepherd became her manager and lifelong partner.
 Shepherd discussed her relationship with Faye in Bruce Weber’s 2001 film Chop Suey.